 As put by Ms. Pradhan, this was only a short-term solution to our age-old bovine problem.
-“Today’s program is only to bring awareness to community about the increasing number of animals on the streets.
+“Today’s program is only to bring awareness to the community about the increasing number of animals on the streets.
 We certainly hope that involving youth in our campaign will act as a catalyst.
 Meanwhile, we hope that reflective collars help to minimize the number of accidents that occur because of these animals, especially during the night.
 And with our continuous effort, we aim to call for help on government level in relocating the animals safely, off the streets.”

 But this is not an entirely new concept.
 According to Ms. Pradhan, a veterinary doctor Mr. Pranav Joshi and his team from Vet for Your Pet Clinic conducted the same campaign in Bhaktapur back in 2015.
 Their campaign to put reflective collars attracted the attention of locals and the authorities likewise.
 The campaign was not a permanent solution and we can see stray cows every now and then in Bhaktapur.
 However, they now have authorities involved that quickly respond, working hand-in-hand to take care of stray calves or bulls.
-They are also helping Ms Pradhan in the campaign in Kathmandu.
+They are also helping Ms. Pradhan in the campaign in the streets of Kathmandu.

 Similar campaigns for dogs and cows were also conducted in many parts of India like Pune, Chennai and New Delhi among others.
 They carried the same motive and were seen to be successful in reducing the number of accidents.